Why should sunfish larger than 6 inches be returned to the water after seining?

 Study for the MDARD Aquatic Pest Management Test.
 Dive into flashcards and intricate questions, each supplemented by hints and detailed explanations to enhance your understanding and ensure you're exam-ready.

-Returning sunfish larger than 6 inches to the water after seining is important for selecting faster-growing traits in the population.
-By allowing these larger individuals to remain in the ecosystem, you help ensure that their genetic characteristics—traits such as growth rate, size, and resilience—are passed on to future generations.
-This selective pressure can lead to a population that not only grows faster but can also be more adapted to the environmental conditions where they live.
+Returning sunfish larger than 6 inches to the water after seining is primarily beneficial for selecting for faster-growing traits in the population.
+By allowing these larger individuals to breed, the genetic characteristics that contribute to quicker growth rates can be passed on to the next generation.
+This selective practice can lead to a population that exhibits more desirable growth rates, which is particularly important in managing fish populations for recreational fishing and ecological balance.

 Subscribe